allardvanhelbergen/vanhelbergen-com-v3/README.md

 - `yarn build`

 Run the production build to check there are no errors.
-You can check a deploy preview for your branch on (Netlify)[http://netlify.com].
+You can check a deploy preview for your branch on [Netlify](https://app.netlify.com/sites/vanhelbergen-com/deploys?filter=deploy+previews).

-Once the branch gets merged to master, Netlify deploys automatically.
+Once the branch gets merged to master, Netlify deploys automatically to https://vanhelbergen-com.netlify.com/.